-The instructions on how to change the Mercedes serpentine belt (also known as Drive Belt, Poly V Belt) apply to all Mercedes-Benz cars with six and eight-cylinder gasoline engines such as M112, M13, M272, M273, etc.
+The instructions on changing the Mercedes serpentine belt (also known as Drive Belt, Poly V Belt) apply to all Mercedes-Benz cars with six and eight-cylinder gasoline engines such as M112, M13, M272, M273, etc.

-Changing Mercedes-Benz serpentine is an easy task and requires about 30 minutes.
+Changing Mercedes-Benz serpentine is an easy task and requires about thirty minutes.

 Do not ignore your serpentine belt if it shows signs of damage.
 If the belt comes off when the engine is running, it can cause unnecessary damage to engine components.

 - 17mm socket

 - Order the correct Mercedes-Benz serpentine belt for your car.
 The belt can be purchased online or at any auto parts store or dealer.

 - Park the car and allow the engine to cool down.

 - Open the hood by pulling the release under the dashboard on the driver’s side.